geekgonecrazy/geekgonecrazy.github.io/content/posts/ovh-serial-over-lan-sol.md

 This way is probably the most easy to work with.
 Can access over ssh from any device that can ssh.
 Which is pretty much anywhere, so very appealing.

+So I really wanted to be able to get Serial over LAN working.

 ## The Problem

 ***